Visa policy of Taiwan: Taiwan Employment Gold Card

 In 2018, the passing of the "Act for Recruitment and Employment of Foreign Professionals" created the Taiwan Employment Gold Card.
 In addition to being a visa, the Gold Card contains an open work permit and residence permit allowing a holder to reside and work in Taiwan for up to 3 years.
 All foreign nationals, including permanent residents from Hong Kong and Macao, are eligible to apply.
 The card aims to attract experienced professionals in the fields of Science and Technology, Education, Culture and Arts, Sport, Law, Architecture, and others beneficial to Taiwan's economy.
 Applicants must pass a skill qualification procedure involving the submission of documents to validate their claims.

 Employment Seeking Visa

 Also created with the passing of the "Act for Recruitment and Employment of Foreign Professionals" in 2018, was the Employment Seeking Visa.
 The Employment Seeking Visa allows applicants with work experience having a salary more than double the minimum wage in Taiwan (a salary of more than NT$47,971 in 2020), and those who just graduated from a "Top 500" university to acquire a six-month multi-entry visitor visa.

-Chinese travelers domiciled in Mainland China

-Chinese nationals with residency (hukou) in Mainland China (including those who are non-permanent residents of Hong Kong or Macau and have relinquished their hukou in Mainland China) require prior approvals from the Taiwanese government and are required to hold an Exit and Entry Permit prior to traveling to Taiwan.
-As of August 2016, Mainland residents can only visit Taiwan as a part of a pre-approved tour group unless they qualify for one of the exemptions: